kg4zow/mdbook-template/README.md

 $ git commit
 ```

-If the book's repo is stored on a remote service (like GitHub), push the changes.
+If the book's git repo is stored on a remote service (like GitHub), push the changes.

 ```
 $ git push